2/26/2025

 Analyst, BMO Capital Markets

-Got it, that's helpful.
-And then maybe on the red part of guide, fairly widespread for the full year.
-Curious if you can provide some color just on some of the underlying assumptions at the high and low end of the range.
-And then is there any reason to think the tech intern business this year will play out differently from last year?
+Got it.
+That's helpful.
+And then maybe on the rep part of guide, you know, fairly widespread for the full year.
+I'm curious if you can provide some color just on some of the underlying assumptions at the high and low end of the range.
+And then is there any reason to think the tech interim business this year will play out differently from last year?

 speaker